The Unicorn Frappuccino Diabetes Meme: An Appraisal

 Portions of the online diabetic community have taken umbrage at the memes.
-The source of the T1D community’s irritation is rooted in the inaccuracy of the aforementioned premise that eating sugar causes Type 1 diabetes.
+The source of the type 1 diabetes (T1D) community’s irritation is rooted in the inaccuracy of the aforementioned premise that eating sugar causes type 1 diabetes.

 In short, the Unicorn Frappuccino meme is an old, tired relic.
 Let’s allow it to settle down for good in the pixelated dustbin of history, and die with dignity.

 Read Diabetics After the Apocalypse by Forester McClatchey.